scc-digitalhub/digitalhub/docs/protecting_components_with_AAC.md

 - `SUPERSET_ROLE_SQL_LAB`: the AAC role to map to the Superset *sql_lab* role
 - `SUPERSET_LOAD_EXAMPLES`: `yes` or `no`, whether you want some examples to be loaded into Superset.

+When the Superset container is up and you navigate to http://localhost:8088, you should be asked to log in via SSO.

 ## Deployment

 Once the platform is configured, open a terminal, `cd` to the *docker-compose* folder and run the following Docker/Podman command: